JQiue/jqiue-notes/docs/math-english/nce.md

 She does, doesn't she!
 I read she's twenty-nine, but she must be at least forty.
 I'm sure she is.
-She was a famous actress when I was still at scholl.
+She was a famous actress when I was still at school.
 That was a long time ago, wasn't it?
 Not that long ago!
 I'm not more tha twenty-nine myself.